Some Attitudes Are More Distancing than Distance Itself

 Now, let’s look at what kinds of attitudes we may see in our day-to-day lives:

 • Generous or peaceful attitudes.
-These are the most positive attitudes, and those which best faciliate coexistence.
+These are the most positive attitudes and those that best facilitate coexistence.
 It’s based on availability, open-mindedness, acceptance, and love.
 A person always seeks mutual benefit.

 • Self-interested attitudes.
-There are people who have deficiencies or certain needs.
+Some people have deficiencies or certain needs.
 For that reason, every one of their actions will have the intention of filling those needs.
 And they often do it by calling attention to themselves or making themselves the victim.

 • Aggressive attitude.
 These are people who like to draw lines between themselves and others, letting their prejudices guide them.
 They display often aggressive beliefs that cause problems.